Move over Millennials, Generation Z is set to take over.

 How does Generation Z communicate?

-According to an article on How Generation Z works, people belonging to this generation would far rather text instead of having a face-to-face conversation.
-Single-topic conversations are virtually non-existent, instead multiple cross topic conversations occur frequently.
+According to an article on How Generation Z works, people belonging to this generation would far rather text than have a face-to-face conversation.
+Single-topic conversations are virtually non-existent, instead, multiple cross-topic conversations occur frequently.
 This also speaks to the high frequency of multiple screens.
 According to AdWeek, “87% of consumers use more than one device at a time,” meaning picking up a cellphone during a TV advert, for example, is very common.

 What we can gather from this is:

-- They can consume a lot of information quickly, but lose interest just the same.
+- They can consume a lot of information quickly, but lose interest just as fast.
+So, keep it simple - and quick - stupid!

-- They want answers now, and they know where to get it.
+- They want answers now, and they know where to get them.
 If they are unsure as to how something works, they Google it, if they can’t remember a special date, they’ll message the relevant person.
 If they need advice, they’ll ask a Whatsapp group.
-Speed trumps accuracy for Generation Z.
+Speed trumps accuracy for Generation Z. Don’t rely on their attention span.
+The more platforms they get to use, the better.

 What does this mean for marketers?

-In a nutshell, marketers need to learn to speak, breathe and eat like Generation Z in order to really reach them.
-This brand new breed of consumer and entrepreneur may still be in its teens and tweens, but it’s ready to take over the world.
+In a nutshell, marketers need to learn to speak, breathe, and eat like Generation Z to reach them.
+This brand-new breed of consumer and entrepreneur may still be in its teens and tweens, but it’s getting ready to take over the world.